Entity-Based Knowledge Conflicts in Question Answering: Conclusion

 \section{Conclusion}

 \respace In this work, we examine how conflicts between contextual and parametric knowledge affect question answering models.
-In formalizing this problem, we first contribute a substitution framework for creating knowledge conflicts and evaluating model behaviour.
-Using this framework, we conduct a detailed examination of knowledge conflicts in QA.
+In formalizing this problem, we contribute a substitution framework for creating knowledge conflicts, and rigorously evaluate model behaviour under this framework.
 Finally, we propose a method to mitigate memorization and consequently improve generalization on out-of-distribution examples.
 Our findings show knowledge conflicts are an under-explored topic, providing valuable insights into model interpretability and generalization to evolving world knowledge.